INSO-World/Trinocular/ReadMe.md

 - __common:__ Contains code common to most services.
 - __auth-utils:__ Contains the user sessions authentication middleware and useful functions related to authentication.
+- __postgres-utils:__ Contains the basic common code to connect to a PostgreSQL database.
+Offers functionality for creating databases and initializing them with a SQL script file.

 ## Environment Files